I was born/grew up in: Calgary, Alberta

 I always wanted to go into Healthcare.
 I just never expected it would be via technology!
 Throughout University, I studied science.
 I knew people working in data/analytics, networking and other technology related roles.
 I used these connections to get internships working in these areas.
 It was there that I realized how technology could be used to help people.
 I went from being a physio assistant, to being a technical recruiter/account manager.
 From there I went on to this position as a technical healthcare services executive.

 My career path has not been linear or planned.
 All my opportunities have come from people that I've met and connections I've made.
 I also took chances to learn something new and made mistakes along the way.
-A big part of my career has been listening to what other people have said my strengths are and following opportunities they recommend.
-I have encountered many challenges and the reminder I often give myself is that life is a marathon, not a sprint!
+A big part of my career has been listening to what other people have said were my strengths and following opportunities they recommended.
+I have encountered many challenges.
+The reminder I often give myself is that life is a marathon, not a sprint!
 Check my LinkedIn profile for more information.

 I am motivated by